 The regular opening times of most Barclays establishments are from Monday to Friday 9:30AM-4:30PM, in the weekend most are closed on both Saturday and Sunday.
 Find the actual opening hours of Barclays in our branch locator.

-Barclays has over 820 establishments in the UK, London is the city with the most establishments followed by Bristol and Manchester.
-In total you will find this Bank in over 580 cities.
+Barclays has over 800 establishments in the UK, London is the city with the most establishments followed by Bristol and Birmingham.
+In total you will find this Bank in over 570 cities.
 Select one of the locations for information about opening times today.
 We show hours for Sundays and late night shopping, Address, phone number and website information can also be found.

 Barclays Bank Plc is a universal multi-national bank with their headquarters in London.
 They offer a large range of savings and investment products for both companies and private individuals, from basic bank accounts and traditional current accounts to children's accounts and ISAs.
 Barclays also offers a selection of mortgages to all kinds of customers from first time buyers to landlords, as well as loans for a variety of purposes and bonds.
 Barclays is well-known for its Barclaycard credit cards which come in four types to suit the lifestyles of all customers.
 With a full range of life, travel, home, contents and gadget insurance products to choose from, Barclays is a one stop shop for financial services.